CiscoDevNet/terraform-provider-aci/website/docs/r/ospf_timers.html.markdown

 * `annotation` - (Optional) Annotation for OSPF timers object.
 * `description` - (Optional) Description for OSPF timers object.
 * `bw_ref` - (Optional) OSPF policy bandwidth for OSPF timers object.
 Default value is "40000".
 * `ctrl` - (Optional) Control state for OSPF timers object.
-Default value is "0".
+It is in the form of comma separated string and allowed values are "name-lookup" and"pfx-suppress".
+To deselect both the options, just pass `ctrl=""`.
+Default value is "" that means none of the options are selected.
 * `dist` - (Optional) Preferred administrative distance for OSPF timers object.
 Default value is "110".
 * `gr_ctrl` - (Optional) Graceful restart enabled or helper only for OSPF timers object.
 Allowed value is "helper".
+Default value is "helper".
+To deselect the option, just pass `gr_ctrl=""`
 * `lsa_arrival_intvl` - (Optional) Minimum interval between the arrivals of lsas for OSPF timers object.
 Default value is "1000".
 * `lsa_gp_pacing_intvl` - (Optional) LSA group pacing interval for OSPF timers object.
 Default value is "10".
 * `lsa_hold_intvl` - (Optional) Throttle hold interval between LSAs for OSPF timers object.
 Default value is "5000".